blackboxdsp/phantom/README.md

 ## Usage

 Phantom is capable of running with any plugin host as long as it supports VST3 or AU.
 Please refer to your DAW's manual to see compatible plugin formats.
+For more information about installating or using the plugin, please refer to the [installation guide](./resources/info/INSTALLATION.md) and [manual](./resources/info/MANUAL.md) respectively.

 ## Contributing